Also known as the Patagonian Ice Cap, our hike is one of Patagonia’s most beautiful, remote and demanding of challenges.

 After reaching the highest point we take a break to enjoy this fabulous place, eating our lunch with magnificent view of Cerro Torre and Fitz Roy before descending to El Chaltén.

-It’s a stunning walk back to El Chaltén, and our lodgings – civilisation –and very welcome showers, restaurants and drinks!
+It’s a stunning journey back to El Chaltén, and our lodgings – civilisation –and very welcome showers, restaurants and drinks!
+There’s one final zipline to cross before that happens, and then it’s a transfer to El Chaltén and your accommodation.

 Tour ends with breakfast in El Chalten.